Enable Nami to communicate with the Google Play Developer API on your behalf.

 - Manage orders

 You're almost done!
-Log in to Nami Control Center, click on Integrations and then click your Google app platform integration.
+Log in to the Nami Control Center, and visit Settings > Store Credentials

 Grab the Service Account credentials JSON downloaded in step 12.

-Paste the contents into the field labeled Service Account Credentials (.json) and click "Save Changes".
+Upload into the Service Account Credentials file upload and click 'Save'.